Are you interested in oral health and helping people treat their oral issues? If yes, a career as a Dental Hygienist could be ideal for you.

 4. How To Qualify As A Dental Hygienist In Australia?

-To become a registered Dental Hygienist in Australia, you must complete an ADC-approved VET qualification in oral health (dental hygiene) or a degree in oral health/therapy and register with the Dental Board of Australia.
+To become a registered Dental Hygienist in Australia, you must complete an ADC-approved VET qualification or degree in oral health and register with the Dental Board of Australia.

 Here is the list of steps to qualify for this role: